 We continue to invest heavily in positioning Viasat for long-term success.
 Due to the upfront investment necessary to grow our satellite fleet, our financial growth is not linear or coincident with research and development, or R&D, spending.
-However, record revenues and strong order flow demonstrate that our long-term strategy is working.
-Our investments have allowed us to make significant progress toward completing our global constellation of ViaSat-3 class satellites.
-Our third-generation ViaSat-3 class satellites under construction offer a new satellite architecture with miniaturized electronics and more productive and efficient antenna designs.
-This new satellite design is expected to significantly expand the geographic coverage area and data throughput capacity of each satellite and to further enhance our ability to flexibly and dynamically allocate capacity to match geographic demand, resulting in greater speed, availability and cost-efficiency of our proprietary Ka-band satellite network.
+However, strong revenues and order flow demonstrate that our long-term strategy is working.
+Our investments have allowed us to make significant progress toward completing our global constellation of ViaSat-3 satellites.
+Subsequent to fiscal year end, we completed the final stage of payload testing for the ViaSat-3 (Americas) satellite, and we continue to focus on the payloads for the second and third satellites, ViaSat-3 (EMEA) and ViaSat-3 (APAC).
+Our third-generation ViaSat-3 satellites offer a new satellite architecture with miniaturized electronics and more productive and efficient antenna designs.
+This new satellite design is expected to significantly expand the geographic coverage area and data capacity of each satellite and to further enhance our ability to flexibly and dynamically allocate capacity to match geographic demand, resulting in greater speed, availability and cost-efficiency of our proprietary Ka-band satellite network.
+Furthermore, we are now working on the design of our next-generation ViaSat-4 satellite system, which is expected to yield another significant productivity gain relative to ViaSat-3 class satellites.
+We believe our history since inception of developing proprietary and innovative satellite technologies spanning spacecraft, ground infrastructure, user terminals and network design demonstrates that we possess the expertise and credibility required to serve the evolving technology needs of our customers whether on the ground, in the air or at sea.

-As the capacity, data throughput speeds and geographic coverage areas of our satellite systems continue to increase with each generation of our high-capacity Ka-band satellite designs, we expect the addressable markets for our broadband technologies, products and services to continue to expand.
+As the capacity and geographic coverage areas of our satellite systems continue to increase with each generation of our high-capacity Ka-band satellite designs, we expect the addressable markets for our broadband technologies, products and services to continue to expand.
 Higher capacity, more flexible satellites will allow us to offer a broader array of cost-effective, high-quality broadband services that can be tailored to different geographic regions and bandwidth usage demand.
-In addition, we expect that the coverage, density and dynamic bandwidth allocation of our next-generation broadband satellites will allow us to pursue attractive new opportunities, such as the maritime market (which shares many of the same characteristics as the commercial air mobility market in which we have been successful), and to further expand existing businesses, such as our Community Internet business.
-Although it will take a few years until we realize all of the benefits of these technology investments, we believe that they uniquely position us to capitalize on future opportunities to grow our business and create significant stockholder value.
+In addition, we expect that the coverage, density and dynamic bandwidth allocation of our next-generation broadband satellites will allow us to pursue attractive new opportunities, such as the maritime market (which shares many of the same characteristics as the commercial air mobility market in which we have been successful), and to further expand existing businesses, such as our Prepaid Internet business.
+Although it will take a few years until we realize all the benefits of these technology investments, we believe that they uniquely position us to capitalize on future opportunities to grow our business and create significant stockholder value.